LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/Towards_a_Symbolic_Cosmology-v1.0.1.md

 \Lambda \;\sim\; \ell^{-2}
 ```

-With distance recast as an internal, swirl-integrated measure, the next step is to define **relative dynamics** on $P$ -- motion, geodesics, and interaction when coherence rather than background metric drives evolution.
+Adjacency and distance now stand as the first two primitives of $`P`$; what remains is to set a polar axis of coherence, completing the triad that grounds orientation.

 ---